 +44 (0)1752 672020

-SUBMON is a non-profit organisation that, since 2003, has developed projects focussing on different aspects of research, awareness and conservation of the marine environment.
+SUBMON is a non-profit organisation that, since 2003, has developed projects focusing on different aspects of research, awareness and conservation offering a comprehensive array in the development of projects related to the conservation and management of the marine environment.

-SUBMON’s working team consists of biologists, veterinarians, engineers, naturalists and education professionals, who apply their technical knowledge in the fields of conservation biology and medicine, and to establish sound environmental education and awareness strategies, always related to the marine environment.
-In recent years SUBMON has been counselling and carrying out different studies for several national and international governmental authorities, research institutes and education centres.
+SUBMON is made up of a multidisciplinary team of specialists and professionals, who apply their technical knowledge in the fields of conservation biology and medicine, and to establish sound environmental education and awareness strategies, always related to the marine environment.
+SUBMON has been counselling and carrying out different studies for several national and international governmental authorities, research institutes and education centres and also collaborates as external veterinary consultant in national and international programmes working on the mitigation of the effect of fisheries on protected species.
+Marine stewardship agreements are a key innovative methodology developed by SUBMON where different stakeholders (government, municipalities, local fishing companies, sailing and diving clubs) and end users of marine areas are involved in their conservation via long term binding commitment and contribution with conservation, monitoring and management actions.

-Regarding elasmobranches, SUBMON has carried out several projects to improve fisheries’ management and in the field of education and environmental awareness.
+Regarding elasmobranchs, SUBMON has carried out several projects to improve fisheries management and to further environmental education and awareness.
+SUBMON participates in the development of Action Plans and/or Conservation Strategies for sharks and other key species or habitats.

 Conservació, Estudi i Divulgació del Medi Marí